mickaelbaron/mickaelbaron/README.md

-## Hi everyone! 👋 Nice to see you in my GitHub profile
+## Hi everyone! 👋 Nice to see you on my GitHub profile

 I'm Mickaël BARON, I do research 🕵, create tools 🛠 and write tutorials 📄.
 I work at the National Engineering School for Mechanics and Aerotechnics ([ISAE-ENSMA](https://www.ensma.fr)) as a Research Engineer and I'm a member of the Data and Model Engineering team of the Laboratory of Computer Science and Automatic Control for Systems ([LIAS](https://www.lias-lab.fr)).